For quick navigation to the various projects offered on this page use these buttons…

-This doesn’t mean Sharpie markers are the only option you can use.
-But, I would suggest that you color on some copper with the marker you plan to use for the project to test if the marker comes off with rubbing alcohol before you go to the trouble of applying it as resist and getting the patina you want, only to then discover it doesn’t come off with alcohol.
+I would suggest that you color on some copper with the marker you plan to use for the project to test if the marker comes off with rubbing alcohol before you go to the trouble of applying it as resist and getting the patina you want, only to then discover it doesn’t come off with alcohol.
 All is not lost in this case.
 However, you would need to sand off the piece completely, re-scrub the surface with the Bar Keeper’s Friend and then the Dawn and start again with a marker which does indeed come off with alcohol.

 I am not getting the colorful hues, just the copper tones... what am I doing wrong?

 Before we discuss possible technical issues, are you letting the piece dry to be able to see the colorful hues?
 When the blank is still wet, the colors are often not developed.
 Wick away the excess moisture and allow them to air dry.
 If you are still not achieving colorful hues soon after the initial color changes, you can read on …

 There are generally 3 different factors that could cause issues with achieving the color hues that appear before you get to the copper/bronze tones when dipping pristine copper into the patina bath:

 Factor 1: Is your copper really properly prepared?
 The cleaner the surface of your copper, the more even and colorful results you will get.
 The preparation process is intrinsic to getting nice even coloration with a broad spectrum of colors.

 However, as I mention in the course, if you are using option 3 where you are going for dark accents, you will not be able to get the colorful hues because using the marker as a resist does not leave a pristine, well-prepared surface on the copper.
 Therefore, you can only get the copper and bronze hues along with the dark accents.